 The study took place at an out-patient MDR-TB treatment program supported by Médecins Sans Frontières (MSF) in the city of Mumbai, India.
-MSF began treating MDR-TB among HIV-infected patients in May 2007, and by April 2012 the cohort had registered a total of 120 patients.
-Patients received treatment through an ambulatory community-based program described elsewhere.
-The data presented in this paper are drawn from a larger qualitative study conducted between April and October 2012 among patients with HIV and MDR-TB and their care givers.
+MSF ng increased mor- The study took place at began treating MDR-TB among HIV-infected patients in May 2007, and by April 2012 the cohort had registered a total of 120 patients.
+Patients received treatment through an ambulatory community-based program described elsewhere.19 The data presented in this paper are drawn from a larger qualitative study conducted between April and October 2012 among patients with HIV and MDR-TB and their care givers.20